Avik-Das-567/Christmas-Movie-Picker-PowerBI/README.md

 ## Conclusion

 The **Christmas Movie Picker** project demonstrates how Power BI can be used beyond business reporting - applying analytics to entertainment and everyday choices.

-It serves as a strong portfolio project showcasing data preparation, visualization, and interactive dashboard design.
+It showcases data preparation, visualization, and interactive dashboard design.

 ---